Training Staff for Crypto Accounting: The Review Gap (2026)

 |---|---|

 The goal is critical review of tool output, not becoming a developer.
-Required depth is firm-/role-specific, a supervision judgement.
+The required depth is firm- and role-specific, and a supervision judgement.

 Product knowledge is not enough

-On-chain literacy explains what happened; standards knowledge (applicable IFRS/US GAAP/local framework) explains whether the accounting is right.
-Strong on one, weak on the other → still cannot fully evaluate output.
-Training pairs on-chain mechanics with classification/recognition frameworks, calibrated to the firm's clients and jurisdiction.
+On-chain literacy explains what happened; standards knowledge (the applicable IFRS, US GAAP, or local framework) explains whether the accounting is right.
+A reviewer strong on one and weak on the other still cannot fully evaluate the output.
+Training therefore pairs on-chain mechanics with the classification and recognition frameworks, calibrated to the firm's clients and jurisdiction.

 Structuring the upskilling

-Commonly: a small deep core sets the firm's approach and reviews complex cases; broader staff get working literacy for routine cases under that supervision, with escalation for unusual activity.
-Firm decision — but all-knowledge-in-one-person is key-person risk, and thin literacy with no deep core is a review-quality risk.
+The common structure is a small deep core that sets the firm's approach and reviews complex cases, with broader staff holding working literacy for routine cases under that supervision and an escalation path for unusual activity.
+The structure is a firm decision, but concentrating all the knowledge in one person is a key-person risk, and spreading thin literacy with no deep core is a review-quality risk.

 DAC8 adds a competence area

-With DAC8 in force from 1 January 2026 and the first automatic exchange in 2027, staff also need the reconciliation-against-reported-data and client-readiness competence (see DAC8 for accounting firms), not only accounting.
-Obligations are jurisdiction-specific, the firm's and client's under professional/tax rules.
+With DAC8 in force from 1 January 2026 and the first automatic exchange in 2027, staff also need the reconciliation-against-reported-data and client-readiness competence (see DAC8 for accounting firms), not only the accounting.
+The obligations are jurisdiction-specific and sit with the firm and the client under professional and tax rules.

 Practical guidance

-- Treat reviewer competence as the constraint — tooling doesn't supply it.
+- Treat reviewer competence as the constraint, because tooling does not supply it.

-- Build a deep core + supervised working literacy with escalation.
+- Build a deep core plus supervised working literacy, with escalation.

 - Mitigate key-person and thin-literacy risks deliberately.

-- Add DAC8 reconciliation/readiness to the competence set.
+- Add DAC8 reconciliation and readiness to the competence set.

 How vendor tools support training